Nominations Procedure: The Engineering Institute of Canada

 The Canadian Pacific Railway Medal recognizes many years of leadership and service by members of the Societies within the Institute at the regional, branch and section levels.
 Since 1990, one medal may be awarded annually.

-Up to 20 members of EIC constituent societies are awarded EIC Fellowships by the Council of the Institute in recognition of their excellence in engineering and their services to the profession and to society.
+A target of 20 members of EIC constituent societies are awarded the title of EIC Fellow by the Council of the Institute in recognition of their excellence in engineering and their services to the profession and to society.
+The actual number of new fellows each year may vary owing to ties for the 20th spot.

 Honorary Memberships are offered to non-members of the Institute and its Member Societies (including non-engineers) elected by the Council of the Institute for having achieved outstanding distinction through service to engineering and the profession of engineering in Canada.